Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Related Work

-The increasing capabilities of Large Language Models (LLMs) are accompanied by significant challenges regarding their reliability, particularly in quantifying output uncertainty and detecting hallucinations.
-This section reviews prior work on these issues, emphasizing entropy-based methodologies relevant to constrained operational scenarios.

-\paragraph{UQ in Large Language Models} Uncertainty Quantification (UQ) is crucial for establishing trust in LLMs, especially in high-stakes domains~\cite{abdarReviewUncertaintyQuantification2021, sullivanIntroductionUncertaintyQuantification2015}.
-LLM uncertainty arises from traditional aleatoric (data-inherent) and epistemic (model-based) sources~\cite{gal2016uncertainty}, and additionally from unique generative characteristics like divergent multi-step reasoning paths and decoding stochasticity~\cite{liuUncertaintyQuantificationConfidence2025}.
-Traditional neural network UQ approaches, such as training modifications for aleatoric~\cite{hullermeier2021aleatoric} or dropout-based methods for epistemic uncertainty~\cite{postels2019sampling, gal2016dropout}, are often ill-suited or prohibitively costly for LLMs due to training expense or architectural differences.
-The primary goal of UQ in LLMs is to enable them to signal their confidence—to \enquote{know what they do not know}~\cite{kadavathLanguageModelsMostly2022, azariaInternalStateLLM2023}—which is vital for risk mitigation and safe AI-assisted decision-making.
-Developing UQ techniques tailored to LLM intricacies remains an active research area.
+\paragraph{UQ in Large Language Models.} The primary goal of UQ in LLMs is to enable them to signal their confidence — to \enquote{know what they do not know}~\cite{kadavathLanguageModelsMostly2022,azariaInternalStateLLM2023}.
+LLM uncertainty arises from traditional aleatoric (data-inherent) and epistemic (model-based) sources~\cite{gal2016uncertainty}, and additionally from their generative characteristics like divergent multi-step reasoning paths and decoding stochasticity~\cite{liuUncertaintyQuantificationConfidence2025}.
+Traditional neural network UQ approaches, such as training modifications for aleatoric uncertainty~\cite{hullermeier2021aleatoric} or dropout-based methods for epistemic uncertainty~\cite{postels2019sampling,gal2016dropout}, are often ill-suited or prohibitively costly for LLMs due to training expense or architectural differences.
+Developing UQ techniques tailored to LLM intricacies remains an active research area~\cite{quevedo2024detecting}.